dec1costello/Golf/TOUR_Championship_2011/README.md

 ## **Pending Questions**

 - [ ] I'm interested in understanding the correct methodology behind predicting expected strokes.
 Is it the norm to predict expected strokes using data from that same round because the training data is discrete while the predictions are continuous?
 Or is there a concern about data leakage, so one would only use training data from prior rounds to predict xS on?
 - [ ] Regarding the statistic "% Fairways Hit," If a player hits the green on a par 3 hole, is it the norm to consider this shot as hitting a fairway?
+Guessing it would if a player drives the green on a par 4 or 5, so maybe par 3s are included as well if thats the case.

 ## [EDA](https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/EDA.ipynb)